-17 It is noted that this impact magnitude might have been defined as maximum credible impact based on practical elimination reasoning in deterministic safety analysis.
-18 This situation might arise if external hazard initiators or conditional probabilities are already considered in the (internal events)
+&lt;sup>17 It is noted that this impact magnitude might have been defined as maximum credible impact based on practical elimination reasoning in deterministic safety analysis.

-18 This situation might arise if external hazard initiators or conditional probabilities are already considered in the (internal events) PSA model, e.g. via initiating event fault trees.
+&lt;sup>18 This situation might arise if external hazard initiators or conditional probabilities are already considered in the (internal events) PSA model, e.g. via initiating event fault trees.